Updated February, 2023

 - How much capital will you need if you purchase the machine?
 Can you afford that much investment?
 Can capital be used more profitably in other areas of your farm business?

 - What are the income tax advantages of each method?
 What is your own tax situation?

-- Do you have the ability, tools, and labor to operate the machine and maintain it?
+- Do you have the skills, tools, and labor to operate the machine and maintain it?

 - Are current technological developments likely to make the machine obsolete in the near future?